alexander-kastil/angular-basics/labs/L1-base-layout/readme.md

   }
   ```

-- Add `assets/menu-items.json` will contain the mock menu items.
-We will replace this with a real backend service later on.
+- Add `menu-items.json` from [artifacts](./artifacts/) to `public/menu-items.json` will contain the data for the menu items. `public` is a folder that will serve static assets.
+In Angular version prior to 18 the public folder was located at `src/assets`.

   ```json
   [